 Advice for other students considering your major

-“I would suggest using your interests and passions to decide your majors.
+“Use your interests and passions to decide your majors.
 Pursuing your interests may help you find your ultimate career, instead of letting your potential career dictate your course of study.
 My best advice to new college students would be to have fun, be yourself, and don’t be afraid to explore.”